Skip to main content

 Cable internet is far from obsolete.
 The industry is investing heavily in DOCSIS 4.0 technology, which will deliver multi-gigabit symmetrical speeds over existing coaxial cable.
 This upgrade path means cable providers can compete with fiber on performance without the massive infrastructure costs of laying new fiber lines.

-Comcast has committed to upgrading its entire network to DOCSIS 4.0, with initial deployments already underway.
-Cox and Charter (Spectrum) have announced similar upgrade plans.
-These upgrades will bring upload speeds from the current 10-35 Mbps range to 1 Gbps or higher, addressing the technology's biggest weakness.
+Comcast has committed to upgrading its network to DOCSIS 4.0, with initial deployments already underway.
+Cox and Charter (Spectrum) have announced similar upgrade plans per each operator's public roadmap.
+These upgrades are expected to bring upload speeds from the current 10-35 Mbps range to 1 Gbps or higher in eligible markets, addressing the technology's longstanding upload-speed limitation.
+Availability varies by address and may change — verify current rollout status with each provider.

 For consumers, this means cable internet will remain a strong option even as fiber expands.
 If your cable provider announces DOCSIS 4.0 availability in your area, the performance gap with fiber will narrow significantly.